legerch/develop-memo/Documentations/Developpement/Compilers/GCC/README.md

 # 1. Introduction

-Official GCC documentation can be found here : [GCC documentation](https://gcc.gnu.org/onlinedocs/gcc/Option-Summary.html)
+Official GCC documentation can be found here : [GCC documentation][gcc-doc-home]

 # 2. GCC Options
 ## 2.1.
 Detailled useful warnings options

-List of warnings options to look at, official documentation can be found at [Warning options](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html) :
+List of warnings options to look at, official documentation can be found at [Warning options][gcc-doc-warnings]:
 - `-Wall`
 This enables all the warnings about constructions that some users consider questionable, and that are easy to avoid (or modify to prevent the warning), even in conjunction with macros.
 See official documentation for detailled list of enabled warnings.